PlatONnetwork/docs/docs/PlatON内置合约.md

    **Enter: **

     - Node id
-    - The amount that needs to be increased
+    - Amount to be increased

    **Output: **None